murachue/gdbstub-ed64/README.md

 	* currently it assuming that stub is a ONLY user of TLB... or TLB-shutdown will happen in worst case
 	* should tlbp before tlbwr, and use tlbwi if found
 * support stepping eret (gdbstub.c)
-* support skipping interrupt exception naturally (or filtering some exception)
+* stepping into exception handler naturally
 	* how to run the (first 2 instructions of) original handler?
-* stepping into exception handler naturally
 	* currently you need to set pc to the handler...
 	* EPC can't be restored... how to??